toddaustin07/DC_alarmserver/README.md

 ## Manual Setup Tasks

-### Create SmartThings custom capabilities
-A python script is provided in the json/capabilities directory that will create all custom capabilities and presentations under your account.
-First edit the makecapabilities.py script with your SmartThings personal token and then run it within the json directory.
-It will iterate through the provided json files to create 10 custom capabilities along with their presentations via the SmartThings API.
-Returned json strings are written to file for each capability.
-Note your assigned capability id prefix.

 ### Create SmartThings device profiles
 This is done in the Developer Workspace.
 One project/device profile must be created for each TYPE of device you are using (panel, contact, motion, smoke, CO2)